RaineyMisty/PittCS1652-Project3-RaineyMisty/README.md

 - Example
   - 1 and 2, 3 are neighbors, 2 and 3 are not neighbors.
 Now I open 1, then 2, and finally 3.
 Now 1, 2 and 3 have the topology of the entire graph.
 Then I close 3, and the information of node 3 is deleted in the lsadb of node 1, but the lsadb of node 2 only deletes the path from 1 to 3, but does not delete the node 3, because 3 is not a neighbor of 2, and 3 does not send flooding information when it is closed, and 2 can only obtain the information that 3 is closed through 1, but 1 does not tell 2 that 3 has been closed.
 - Solution
-  - Mark the lsa packet sent by the delete trigger.
-After each update of a marked lsa packet, do a DFS to kick out the nodes in the graph that cannot be reached from itself.
+  - Mark the lsa packet sent by the delete trigger. ~~After each update of a marked lsa packet, do a DFS to kick out the nodes in the graph that cannot be reached from itself.~~ Use the trigger tag to directly delete the expired node.